abstratt/cloudfier/README.md

 ## Running

 > This is a work-in-progress.
-The instructions won't allow you yet to run a fully functional Cloudfier instance, steps for configuring the development environment integration are not included yet.
+The instructions won't allow you yet to run a fully functional Cloudfier instance (steps for configuring the development environment integration are not included yet), but you can use this server via the cloudfier-maven-plugin (details below).

 After building, you can run the tooling/runtime back-end this way (on Linux):
 ```